apache/arrow/docs/source/cpp/streaming_execution.rst

 -----------------------

 :class:`ScalarAggregateNode` is an :class:`ExecNode` which provides various aggregation options.
-The `arrow::compute::AggregateNodeOptions` provides the container to define the aggregation criterion.
+The :class:`arrow::compute::AggregateNodeOptions` provides the container to define the aggregation criterion.
 These options can be selected from `arrow::compute` options.